 But the one sport watching ritual I can totally get behind?
 Snacks for dinner.
 That, my friends, is living the dream.

 Speaking of dreams, this Roasted Tomatillo Salsa Verde is super easy to make.
 I’m also giving you the recipe for two versions.
 The first is pretty much the classic salsa verde, (which is delicious and has the added benefit of being vegan*).
 The other version adds a creamy element to the original, with the addition of ripe avocado and a little bit of sour cream.
 It’s almost like a smooth, creamy guacamole.
 So, so good. *For a creamy vegan version, add the avocado but leave out the sour cream.

-[Matt says: We ended up with tomatillos kind of by accident.
-I did some volunteering at the local Common Ground Farm earlier in the year, and came home with a bunch of plants in early stages of growth.
+We ended up with tomatillos kind of by accident.
+I (Matt) did some volunteering at the local Common Ground Farm earlier in the year, and came home with a bunch of plants in early stages of growth.
 I’d been told what they all were and had forgotten everything by the time I got home, and we just planted them semi-randomly in pots.
 Anyway, as it turns out, we’d been given two tomatillo plants, one of which got promptly squashed by a marauding chicken.
-Tomatillos are not self-fertilizing, which means you have to have two in proximity for them to fruit – but I guess someone nearby had one, and the bees did their work, because we ended up with a nice crop from that one plant.
-Nature!]
+Tomatillos are not self-fertilizing, which means you have to have two in proximity for them to fruit.
+It seems that someone nearby had one, and the pollinators did their handiwork, because we ended up with a nice crop just from that one plant.
+Isn’t nature brilliant!

 - 1 tablespoon vegetable oil

-- 1 bunch cilantro, leaves and tender stems only
+- A bunch cilantro leaves and tender stems only

 - Kosher salt and freshly ground black pepper

 - 1/2 - 3/4 cup sour cream

 - 2 tablespoons lime juice